inzamam-dev1/task-manager/README.md

-Since we've built a professional "Enterprise-grade" version of the task manager, the README should reflect that same level of quality.
-It needs to clearly outline how the recruiter can run your code and highlights that you've met all the Functional Requirements and Evaluation Criteria.
-+1

-Create a file named README.md in your project's root folder and paste the following:

 TaskCore v1.0 | Full-Stack Task Management Suite
 A robust, enterprise-inspired Task Management application built to fulfill the Global Trend Full Stack Internship Assessment.
 This project demonstrates proficiency in the MERN stack, focusing on clean UI, efficient backend logic, and persistent data storage.
 +1